Contact me

 • Accredited Cognitive Behavioural Psychotherapist with the British Association of Behavioural and Cognitive Psychotherapies (100817).
 Completed a Diploma in CBT at Canterbury Christ Church University, 2009-2010.

-• Working towards accreditation with the British Association of Mindfulness-based Approaches (BAMBA).
-Completed the Foundation Training in Mindfulness-Based Approaches (MBCT/MBSR) in Sussex Partnership NHS Foundation Trust 2020
+• Foundation Training in Mindfulness-Based Approaches (MBCT/MBSR), Sussex Mindfulness Centre, Sussex Partnership NHS Foundation Trust, 2020

 I am/have been a member of various professional networks such as: